osmfoundation/welcome-mat/docs/en/about-osm-community/working-groups.md

 The OSM Foundation Working Groups are volunteers who manage and run various aspects of OpenStreetMap.

 ### Licensing Working Group

-* Handling issues relating the the current license for OSM data
+* Handling issues relating to the current license for OSM data

 ### Data Working Group

 * Resolving issues about copyright violations, data disputes, vandalism, and automated edits beyond the normal means of the community.
 * Helping to set policy on data.

 ### Communication Working Group

 * Maintaining [blog.openstreetmap.org](https://blog.openstreetmap.org) and OpenStreetMap accounts on [Twitter](https://twitter.com/openstreetmap) and [Facebook](https://www.facebook.com/OpenStreetMap).
 * Making announcements and project news written with the official "voice of the foundation"
 * Responding to press contacts.
 * Overseeing design and content on [osmfoundation.org](https://wiki.osmfoundation.org)

 ### Operations Working Group

 * Planning and maintenance of the OSM API and servers.

 ### Engineering Working Group

 * Engaging and assisting developers to develop OSM software.

 ### State of the Map Organizing Committee

 * Organizing and executing the annual worldwide OpenStreetMap Foundation Conference, "State of the Map"

 <!--